 Here is a great newsreel from 1947 about chicken glasses.

 If you’re having trouble viewing the embedded video while using Internet Explorer, you can either try viewing this page with a different browser like Google Chrome or Mozilla Firefox, or you can view the video directly on YouTube.

 Where can I buy chicken glasses for my birds?

-Unfortunately, it seems that you can no longer buy those fancy hinged chicken glasses and it also seems that they are pretty rare these days.
-If you happen to stumbled upon any while picking through an old barn or an antique shop, make sure to get them appraised because some of them are quite valuable could put a few extra dollars in your pocket.
+Unfortunately, it seems that you can no longer buy those fancy hinged chicken glasses.
+It also seems that they are pretty rare these days.
+If you happen to stumble upon any while picking through an old barn or an antique shop, make sure to get them appraised!
+Some chicken glasses are quite valuable and could put a few extra dollars in your pocket.

 While good old chicken glasses are no longer available for purchase, blinders are still produced and used on chickens to help prevent pecking.
 If you’re in the market, you’ll find that some blinders have pins and others are pin-less.

 Do your chickens have a pecking problem?
-Would you ever accessorize your chickens with fancy rose colored glasses?
+Would you ever accessorize your poultry with fancy rose colored glasses for chickens?
 Leave me a comment and share your thoughts!